-- Scoop the triangles out of the wok and allow them to drain on the wok's draining grill (or place on paper towels).
+- Scoop the triangles out of the wok and allow them to drain on paper towels.

 - Once the triangles are drained and cool, give them a second deep frying to deepen their color and make them nice and crisp.